sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will strt testing level 1 designed by peer
 * Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Peer review
+* What I will do today - testing level one along with another peer
+* Blocker - No

 # Day 23 - 28th April

 #### Sricheta
 * What I did yesterday -  Level 1 testing
 * What I will do today - I will try to resolve bug from level 1
+* Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Bug fixes
+* What I will do today - Bug fixes
 * Blocker - No